What is a Commercial Use Authorization?

 Defined as any type of guided commercial activity provided to GGNRA area visitors for a direct or indirect fee or charge.
 This definition includes but is not limited to hiking, biking, kayaking, or horseback riding instruction, education and motivational exercises for groups of all sizes, including individual coaching.

 You are required to obtain a CUA if your company offers guided commercial activities within GGNRA more than four times per year.
-Applications are received on a rolling-basis; however, all permits expire on November 15th.
+Applications are received on a rolling-basis; however, all permits expire on the last day of February.

 Outdoor Fitness Operators

 Defined as any type of commercial guided exercise activity provided to GGNRA visitors for a direct or indirect fee or charge.This definition includes but is not limited to fitness instruction, education and motivational exercises for groups up to 30 people, including individual coaching.

 You are required to obtain a CUA if your company offers outdoor fitness programs within GGNRA more than one time per week or more than four times per month.
-Applications are received on a rolling-basis; however, all permits expire on August 15th.
+Applications are received on a rolling-basis; however, all permits expire on the last day of February.

 The Business Management Division office is located on the San Francisco Bay in Fort Mason at the intersection of Bay and Franklin.
 Our office is located in building 201 (GGNRA headquarters) and is generally accessible to persons with disabilities.
 However, all CUA applications should be submitted via email to firstname.lastname@example.org.
 If you are unable to download an application, we are happy to send you one via email or postal mail.